 - The school also has meetings every term between the class teacher and a senior staff member in the school to ensure all children are making good progress.
 This is another way your child may be identified as not making as much progress as expected.

-- If your child is then identified as not making progress the school will make a decision as to how best to accelerate progress, e.g. the possibility of setting up an Intervention Group.
+- If your child is then identified as not making progress, the school will decide how best to accelerate progress, e.g. the possibility of setting up an Intervention Group.
 You will be informed.

-- If your child is still not making expected progress, the school will discuss with you:
+- If your child is still not making the expected progress, the school will discuss with you:

 - Any concerns you may have.

 - Any further interventions or referrals to outside professionals to support your child’s learning.

 - How school and home can work together to support your child.